 To prepare for your visit, be advised the tour and the ride require walking, as well as step climbing in order to board our historic cars.
 For maximum comfort during your visit PTM recommends you wear substantial shoes.
 The steps on and off of these cars can be tall.
 For assistance in climbing aboard, please feel free to ask your motorman/guide for portable steps and assistance.

-Board the trolley at Richfol, an authentic waiting shelter preserved after serving the Washington interurban trolley line, origin of the original museum trackage.
-Originally the Richfol stop was located in Canonsburg across from Sarris Candy Company.
-After life as a streetcar stop Richfol was moved to a farm near the museum where it was a school bus stop.
+Board the trolley at the 1909 Richfol streetcar stop, originally located in Canonsburg across from Sarris Candy Company.
+After life as a streetcar stop, Richfol was moved to a farm near the museum where it served as a school bus stop.
 It was brought to PTM in 1982 and restored to be the main boarding point for the trolley ride.
-The station is at the center of the ride, so be sure to ride in both directions.
-Be sure to look for and learn about the museum’s other preserved shelter buildings.

 Along the way, you’ll stop at the Trolley Display Building for a guided exploration of the development of streetcars through the Trolley Era (1890-1950).
 See cars from Pennsylvania, West Virginia, Ohio, and more!

 Visitor Education Center

 Finish your tour where you started: at the Visitor Education Center.
-In air-conditioned comfort you’ll find a pictorial exhibit of street railways and how they related to everyday life during the Trolley Era.
+In air-conditioned comfort you’ll find a pictorial rotating exhibit featuring key themes of the Trolley Era.
 You will also find interactive items for children, including Play Trolley 225 (for kids 2 to 5 get it?), the Chuggington train set and much more.
 If you missed the introduction video, return here to view it.
 Be sure to stop by the Museum Store, where a variety of rail-related gifts and souvenirs of your visit can be purchased.